Badel2/comphdl/README.md

 # Dependencies

-The Rust dependencies are listed in `Cargo.toml` file, but the `js` libraries are listed here, as we do not have a `package.json` file yet:
+The Rust dependencies are listed in `comphdl_core/Cargo.toml` and `comphdl_web/Cargo.toml`, and the JavaScript dependencies are in `package.json`.
+The most relevant ones are:

+Rust:
+* [LALRPOP](https://github.com/lalrpop/lalrpop): LR(1) parser generator for Rust
+* [stdweb](https://github.com/koute/stdweb): A standard library for the client-side Web

+JavaScript:
-* [netlistsvg](https://github.com/nturley/netlistsvg): Draws an SVG schematic from a JSON netlist
+* [netlistsvg](https://github.com/nturley/netlistsvg): Draws an SVG schematic from a JSON netlist, using [ELK](https://www.npmjs.com/package/elkjs)
 * [ACE](https://ace.c9.io/): A code editor for the web
-* [stats.js](https://github.com/mrdoob/stats.js): A simple FPS widget
 * [WaveDrom](https://wavedrom.com/): Digital timing diagram rendering engine
 * [xtermjs](https://xtermjs.org/): A terminal for the web